lofirepo/lofire/design/lofire.md

 Applications
 : CRDT state machine & change validation.

-In the following we describe the repository and network components, and the application protocol for interacting with the system.
+In the following we describe the repository structure and network protocols, as well as the interfaces for applications to interact with the system.

 ## Requirements